bklieger-groq/stockbot-on-groq/README.md

 > [!IMPORTANT]
 >  Note: Data and latency are simulated for illustrative purposes and should not be considered as financial advice.

+Example queries:
+1. What are the financials of Apple?
+2. What is the price of DOGE?
+3. Show me a chart of GOOG

 ---

 <a href="https://groq.com/">